Here are a Few Great Camp Cooking Knives that have their Place at the Campfire

 The Grizzly cuts so much smoother than it looks like it should, but that’s par for the course with Off-Grid Knives.
 Those people know blade geometry.
 So when I say that they made the Grizzly with food prep in mind, it shouldn’t be surprising that it cuts as well as any high end santoku I’ve ever used.

-Top that off with the meaty handle with a bit of thumb ramp consideration at the top, and you have something that genuinely feels like a respectable kitchen knife.
+Top that off with the meaty handle with a bit of thumb-ramp consideration at the top, and you have something that genuinely feels like a respectable kitchen knife.

 It’s held back a little by the AUS-8 steel, but in terms of camping this is actually more of a benefit.
-It’s a soft steel that takes a great edge and has good corrosion resistance.
+It’s a soft steel that takes a thin edge and has good corrosion resistance.
 It just feels a little outdated at this point is all.
 But of everything we tested for this article, the Grizzly consistently stood out as one of the best in terms of comfort and cutting ability.

 It’s worth noting that even though it comes in a Kydex sheath, that sheath doesn’t come with any kind of belt loop, and that’s largely because the designer didn’t want to give the impression that this knife was made for long hikes and hacking up trees.
 The edge cuts so well because it’s very thin, so bear in mind that the edge should stay within the range of food preparation.